Tread-2036/motion-photo-extractor/README.md

 # motion-photo-extractor

+A fork for personal use

 ## What this does

 It's a command line ruby script that splits your Samsung motion photos in to a (now smaller) jpg and a mp4.
-Samsung saves files into
+Samsung phones save motion as metadata "MotionPhoto_Data" viewable with `exiftool` under "Embedded Video Type" and "Embedded Video File".

-The files will be saved in the same folder the original image.
+The files will be saved in the same folder as the original image.

 ## Setup